Two people remained hospitalized Sunday after they were critically injured Saturday when their motorcycle crashed into a car in Pequea Township.

 According to newspaper records, at least six other people have been injured in motorcycle wrecks on local roads since the beginning of July.

-If you have an injury or a loved one is killed in any type of car wreck or accident in Pennsylvania feel free to contact the Central Pennsylvania (Pa.) based Schmidt Kramer Injury Lawyers who can answer any questions you may have about your rights or even about how to coordinate paying bills or applying for benefits.
+If you have an injury or a loved one is killed in any type of car wreck or accident in Pennsylvania feel free to contact a Harrisburg motorcycle accident lawyer at the Central Pennsylvania (Pa.) based Schmidt Kramer Injury Lawyers who can answer any questions you may have about your rights or even about how to coordinate paying bills or applying for benefits.
+Our personal injury attorneys charge no upfront fees to handle your lawsuit and we also offer a free, initial consultation to help determine the merits of your claim.